darrenyang0116/Global-fishing-vessel-watch/Intent.md

 ## What is different between existing tools and this data-visualization website?

-While some website, like [Global Fishing Watch](http://globalfishingwatch.org/), has provided broad dataset of near-real time fishing vessel location on the ocean, this webiste solely focuses on data-visualization of suspicious fishing activity in No-take zone to help general audience monitoring illegal fishing activities.
+While some websites, like [Global Fishing Watch](http://globalfishingwatch.org/), have provided broad dataset of near-real time fishing vessel location on the ocean, this webiste solely focuses on data-visualization of suspicious fishing activity in No-take zone to help general audience monitoring illegal fishing activities.